Jack Ginnivan: AFL career

+Collingwood (2021–2023)

 2021: Debut season

 Ginnivan was drafted by Collingwood with their first pick of the 2021 rookie draft, which was the 13th pick overall.
 After kicking 11 goals over three matches in the Victorian Football League (VFL), including several four-goal games, Ginnivan made his AFL debut against Port Adelaide in the nineteenth round of the 2021 AFL season, at Marvel Stadium.
 He played in the last five games of the season, kicking six goals.

-2022: Breakout season as a youngster
+2022: Breakout season

 In the 2022 Anzac Day match, in just his tenth career game, Ginnivan kicked five goals and won the Anzac Medal as best on ground, as well as the Rising Star nomination for round 6.
-As his second season progressed, he quickly became a high profile and controversial player, after gaining a reputation among media and rival spectators for ducking or shrugging into high tackles to win free kicks, and later admitting to doing so deliberately and even practising the technique in an unusually frank interview.
+As his second season progressed, he quickly became a high-profile and controversial player, after gaining a reputation among media and rival spectators for ducking or shrugging into high tackles to win free kicks, and later admitting to doing so deliberately and even practising the technique in an unusually frank interview.

 Ginnivan was booed by rival fans for much of the end of his second season – including an infamous incident when Sydney fans booed him after he had left the game with injury, drawing considerable scorn towards those fans in the media.

+2023: Premiership and move to Hawthorn

+In the summer of 2023, Ginnivan was on a training tour with Collingwood in Torquay, where he was caught taking illicit substances in the hotel bathroom.
+He was given a two-game ban and missed games against Geelong and Port Adelaide.

+Ginnivan played only 14 of the club's 26 games, making his first appearance of the season in round 5 against St Kilda, kicking one goal from 13 disposals.
+He continued to appear in and out of the side throughout the season, and kicked a total of 12 goals, with a season high of three goals against Essendon in round 24.

+Ginnivan played as the substitute for Collingwood's two finals games before earning his spot in the starting 22 for the grand final.
+Ginnivan became a premiership player in Collingwood's win over Brisbane Lions by four points, amassing seven disposals and one behind on the day.